-- 10.1.1 Application and all forms must be submitted electronically in a single .PDF (Portable Document Format), no larger than 4MB.
-The narrative component of the application (see Section 10.5) must not exceed five (5) double-spaced pages. - 10.1.2 Additional attachments to the Application must include the applicant's name and "2017 CRSM" at the top of each page.
+- 10.1.1 Application and all forms must be submitted electronically in a single .PDF (Portable Document Format), no larger than 4MB. - 10.1.2 Additional attachments to the Application must include the applicant's name and "Comprehensive CRS Models for 60x30TX" at the top of each page.
 Do not use a font smaller than 11.
 Attachments must be typed, double spaced, on 8 1/2" x 11" paper, clearly legible, with all pages sequentially numbered. - 10.1.3 Applicants must use the application forms and templates, and submission must adhere to the length restrictions specified.